 Wait.
 There is something different about this summary.
-With 13 independent island nations, god knows how many separate islands (over 7000!) and many more dependent [overseas territories] it just isn't practical to list country all countries with full summaries.
+With 13 independent island nations, god knows how many separate islands (over 7000!) and many more dependent [overseas territories].
+We have visited them al (countries, not islands!), but it just isn't practical to list country all countries with full summaries.

 So we have split